turbulencelover/turbulencelover.github.io/_pages/Publications.md

 ### Journal Articles
 &nbsp;

 1. **Hossein A Kafiabad**.
-Grid-based calculation of the lagrangian mean. *Journal of Fluid Mechanics*, 940, 2022
+"Grid-based calculation of the lagrangian mean." *Journal of Fluid Mechanics*, 940, 2022

-2.
+2. **Hossein A Kafiabad**, Jacques Vanneste, and William R Young.
+"Wave-averaged balance: a simple example." *Journal of Fluid Mechanics*, 911:R1, 2021.

+3. **Hossein A Kafiabad**, Jacques Vanneste, and William R Young.
+"Interaction of near-inertial waves with an anticyclonic vortex." *Journal of Physical Oceanography*, 05 Apr.
+2021.

+4. Miles A C Savva, **Hossein A Kafiabad**,, and Jacques Vanneste.
+"Inertia-gravity-wave scattering by three-dimensional geostrophic turbulence." *Journal of Fluid Mechanics*, 916:A6, 2021 **(selected for Focus on Fluids)**.

 ### Thesis
 &nbsp;